wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-webhooks-connectors/includes/5-exercise-incoming-webhooks.md

 ## Summary

-In this exercise, you’ll learn how to register an incoming webhook in a Microsoft Teams channel and post a message to it.
+In this exercise, you learned how to register an incoming webhook in a Microsoft Teams channel and post a message to it.